Why Mini Quad Motors Getting too Hot?

 Some of the links on this page are affiliate links.
 I receive a commission (at no extra cost to you) if you make a purchase after clicking on one of these affiliate links.
 This helps support the free content for the community on this website.
 Please read our Affiliate Link Policy for more information.

-Why is Hot Motor a Bad Thing?
+Why Hot Motor is Bad?

+It’s normal that motors on an FPV drone get warm after an intense flight, but how hot is too hot?
 An easy way to tell is to pinch the motor by the bell with your fingertips, ideally right after landing.
 If you can hold your fingers there for more than 10 seconds comfortably, then it’s fine.
-If it’s too hot to hold, then it’s definitely a sign of overheating motor.
+If it’s too hot to hold, then it might be a sign of overheating.

 The Causes of Hot Motors